xajkep/Teaching-HEIGVD-AMT-2015-Project/report/README.md

 ## User Guide

 ### How to execute and access the application
+**Netbeans**:

+1. Open Netbeans and open the project
+2. Start the Glassfish server
+3. Run the project (The application is started in your browser)

 ### How to use the application

 ### How to update, build and deploy the application
+**Netbeans**:

+1. Open Netbeans and open the project
+2. Start the Glassfish server
+3. Change the part as you wish
+4. Build the project (Run -> Build Project)
+5. Deploy the project (Run -> Run Project)

 ### How to run the automated test procedure